Courses - Faculty of Arts

 Explores the theoretical implications of identity politics based on gender, race, ethnicity, sexuality.
 Considers the effects of these claims on liberty, justice, equal citizenship, political representation and participation.
 Readings cover liberalism, feminism, communitarianism and deliberative democracy.

-Special Topic: The Engendering of Global Conflict
+The Engendering of Global Conflict

 Explores feminist theory and methodology in the study of war and conflict, including feminist interventions on how to prevent war and conflict.
 Topics include women’s roles in war and the gendering of militarism; sexual and environmental offences, race and human rights violations; colonial legacies, feminist resistance to war, and the UN’s Women, Peace, and Security (WPS) Agenda.